alexandreroberts/alexandreroberts.github.io/index.md

 > *Journal of the History of Ideas* 84.4 (expected October 2023).

+"Alchemy, History, and Myth in the Souda Lexicon."

+> In *Alchemy in Byzantium*, ed.
+Gerasimos Merianos
+> (Athens: Institute of Historical Research, National Hellenic Research Foundation; invited November 2020; submitted August 2021).

 "Writing and Reading Greek on the Pages of Arabic Translations of Byzantine Christian Classics."

 > In *Language Multiplicity in Byzantium and Beyond*, ed.
 Claudia Rapp, Emilio Bonfiglio, and Ekaterini Mitsiou (Vienna University Press through Vandenhoeck \& Ruprecht, forthcoming).